 I include as many anti-inflammatory foods as possible in my meals.
-I’ve also eliminated certain foods that I found have increased inflammation in my body.
-For me, these foods are mainly beans, wheat, and fried foods.
+I’ve also eliminated certain foods that, I found, increased inflammation in my body.
+For me, these foods are mainly beans, wheat, and anything deep-fried.

-If I don’t recognize or can’t pronounce the ingredients..I’m not buying it.
+If I don’t recognize or can’t pronounce the ingredients on the label..I’m not buying it.

 I also have 1-2 go to places for dining out that I trust.
 They’re very transparent with their ingredients and they’re okay with making adjustments or substitutions.

-The only fitness supplement I take is whey protein.
+The only fitness supplement I take is collagen protein.
 And I use it as a white flour substitute when I’m baking muffins, making pancakes or waffles.
-This is the whey protein I use.
-It’s Grass-Fed Whey protein, non-GMO and hormone free.
+This is the collagen protein I use I use.

 When it comes to other supplements, I’m currently taking spirulina, vitamin C, magnesium, and cod liver oil as well as ashwagandha.
 To make it super simple, I take them all at once in the morning.
 I also take probiotics on and off throughout the year.

-My clients also know that I love Aloe Vera and I always add it to my smoothies…it’s an amazing anti-inflammatory superfood.
+My clients also know that I love Aloe Vera and I always add it to my smoothies…it’s an amazing anti-inflammatory food.